Information for Trainees

 Training has been provided in Christchurch and Dunedin since the CITP was established in 1986.

 Paul Baakman has a background in Mental Health Nursing and Residential Social Work.
 He is a Psychodramatist, a Trainer Educator Practitioner (TEP, AANZPA) and a Registered Psychotherapist in private practice.

-Walter Logeman has a background in teaching and Social Work and is a Psychodramatist, a Trainer Educator Practitioner (TEP, AANZPA) and Registered Psychotherapist who works in private practice and specialises in relationship therapy and supervision.
+Walter Logeman is a Psychodramatist, a Trainer Educator Practitioner (TEP, AANZPA) and Psychotherapist who works in private practice and specialises in relationship therapy and supervision.

 Simon Gurnsey is a Sociometrist and AANZPA’s webmaster.
 His work for city-making organisations like Greening the Rubble and Gap Filler includes many opportunities for relationship building.
 His dog, Mr. Brock, goes to work with him every day, mainly to fetch sticks.